East Bay (Texas): History

 The Spanish notably landed on the northern shore of the bay at present-day Smith Point in 1805 to defend their Atascosito settlement.
 Following the establishment of Mexico about twenty years later, the site of the landing was named for John Smith who protested the Mexican government's claims in the area.
 Soon thereafter, a small community was established.
 The residents depended on East Bay to provide sustenance and transportation before the introduction of the automobile.
 A few ranches were also established on the bay.
 Fishing and ranching were the mainstay of the economy until oil was discovered in 1944.
 Since then, numerous oil and gas wells have been constructed both onshore and in East Bay.
 According to the U.S Census, Smith Point had a population of 150 people in 2000.

 Features

 East Bay exchanges seawater with the Gulf of Mexico at Rollover Pass in Gilchrist and at Galveston Harbor near Port Bolivar.
-It is fed by Oyster Bayou, an important nursery for oysters and shrimp, which runs 23 miles from its source near Winnie through the Anahuac National Wildlife Refuge to its confluence with East Bay, near the bay's easternmost point.
+It is fed by Oyster Bayou, an important nursery for oysters and shrimp, which runs 23 miles from its source near Winnie through the Jocelyn Nungaray National Wildlife Refuge (formerly the Anahuac NWR) to its confluence with East Bay, near the bay's easternmost point.
 At the easternmost point, the combined waters of East Bay Bayou and the Intracoastal Waterway merge with the bay.